20 Signs You’re Overspending (and How to Fix Them)

 Your Debt-to-Income Ratio Keeps Rising

 Debt doesn’t have to be permanent, but ignoring it won’t make it disappear.
-The only way forward is making sure money starts working for you, not against you.
+Making a plan to pay it down and cutting back on overspending is the only way to get ahead.

 Take Control or Keep Struggling